njofce/ngx-tree-dnd/CONTRIBUTING.md

 ## Introduction

-First, thank you for considering contributing to ngx-tree-dnd!
+First, thank you for considering contributing to ngx-tree-dnd-fork!
 It's people like you that make the open source community such a great community! 😊

 I welcome any type of contribution, not only code.
 You can help with
 - **QA**: file bug reports, the more details you can give the better (e.g. screenshots with the console open)
 - **Marketing**: writing blog posts, howto's, printing stickers, ...
 - **Community**: presenting the project at meetups, organizing a dedicated meetup for the local community, ...
-- **Code**: take a look at the [open issues](https://github.com/Zicrael/ngx-tree-dnd/issues).
+- **Code**: take a look at the [open issues](https://github.com/Zicrael/ngx-tree-dnd-fork/issues).
 Even if you can't write code, commenting on them, showing that you care about a given issue matters.
 It helps us triage them.
 - **Money**: I welcome financial contributions in full transparency on my [patreon](https://www.patreon.com/zicrael).

 ## Your First Contribution